Class: Wx::DC

 Draws a rectangle with the given corner coordinate and size.

 Normally, x and y specify the top left corner coordinates and both width and height are positive, however they are also allowed to be negative, in which case the corresponding corner coordinate refers to the right or bottom corner instead.
 The current pen is used for the outline and the current brush for filling the shape.
+Special case: If the current pen is transparent, then the current brush is used for the entire rectangle.

 Parameters: